-Twitter is the most conversational social platform of these three.
-The brands and people you engage with directly impact your followers' perception of you, and may affect whether hiring managers believe you're worthy of working for the company or not.
-What you say and how you say it will have an effect on your job search.
+The brands and people you engage with on Twitter directly impact your followers' perception of you, and may affect whether hiring managers believe you're worthy of working for the company or not.

 When you're looking for a job, a good percentage of your tweets, retweets and replies should focus on topics that are relevant to the companies you want to work for.
 You can achieve this by making use of keywords and hashtags that professionals in your field talk about and follow.